Black Cat Tea Cup

 Estimated Shipping Widget will be displayed here!

 This cute cup features a lovely black cat and flowers.
-The pig is a symbol of happiness, wealth and prosperity in Japan.
+The cat is a symbol of good fortune in Japan.
 Kutani ware uses a brush for painting with Japanese coloring paint, as you can see the painted part is slightly thickened.

 The shape is crafted by potter's wheel and you can feel the warmth and comfort to hold it in your hand.
 Not only drinking Japanese tea or coffee, it is also perfect for use in soups, yogurt, ice cream and many other dishes.